 Increased tensions in the Middle East have fuelled oil prices this week.
 On 16 May, crude oil prices increased more than 1% as a Saudi-led coalition launched air strikes in retaliation for recent attacks on its crude infrastructure.

-Brent crude futures settled at $72.62 a barrel, up 85 cents, or 1.18%, after touching their highest level in three weeks, Reuters reported, adding that US West Texas Intermediate (WTI) crude futures settled at $62.87 a barrel, gaining 81 cents, or 1.37%, after hitting its strongest level in two weeks.
+Brent crude futures settled at $72.62 a barrel, up 85 cents, or 1.18%, after touching their highest level in three weeks, Reuters reported, adding that US West Texas Intermediate (WTI) crude futures settled at $62.87 a barrel, gaining 81 cents, or 1.37%, after hit...